On a scale of one to a tarp, how versatile is your backpacking shelter?

 Tarp and Bivy Setup

 Using your tarp with a bivy is a common and easy way to set up camp, especially if you’re trying to shed weight from your bag.
 In this tutorial, the tarp is basically used as a rain fly to protect the bivy.
 If you want to learn how to make an actual bivy configuration from your tarp, check out this tutorial.

 C-Fly, Envelope Tarp Setups And Their Modified Versions

 Floored tarp configurations like the C-fly and envelope are a favorite among lightweight and minimalist backpackers since they’re comfortable but uncomplicated.
 These setups are also very modifiable; you can tweak them to make sturdier pitches by simply adjusting a peg or two.
 This tutorial shows you how to make the basic frames and their corresponding mods.

-Both hammocks and tarps are popular among lightweight backpackers, but one is usually preferred over the other.
-Is it possible to have a hammock and a tarp tent at the same time?
+Is it possible to have a hammock inside a tarp tent?
 This tutorial shows you just how to do it.
 The hammock actually goes inside the tarp and although it’s not fully suspended in the air, it still functions as a really neat sleeping bag complete with a nifty mosquito net to keep the bugs out when you’re sleeping.